 Every time you use your Stash Debit card, you can earn Stock-Back™ rewards.
 These rewards give investors Stock-Back™ into ETFs or publicly-traded stocks.
 So the next time you buy doughnuts at your local bakery, you’ll earn Stock-Back™ rewards in a diversified ETF.
 If you purchase your kids’ shoes at Nike or buy coffee at Starbucks, you’ll earn yourself a piece of each company’s stocks (i.e.: NKE and SBUX).

 You can earn even more back by spending at select retailers according to Stash’s rotating selection.
 During that time, select retailers will earn you up to 5% bonus inStock-Back™ rewards.

 How Much You Need to Start

-Your account minimum, and the minimum investment required, is only $5.
+There is no investing minimumª.
 This means that you don’t have to save up a ton of money in order to get the ball rolling on your investment portfolio.

-You can start with whatever you have to spare, and then continue to add to the account monthly with as much as you can set aside.
+You can start with whatever you have to spare, and even choose to add to the account monthly with as much as you can set aside.

-This makes Stash an excellent option for beginners or those without a lot of wiggle room in their budgets.
-As you know, compound interest is the most important factor in investing.
-The sooner you can allow your money to start growing, the more it will earn for you in the end.
+This makes Stash an excellent option for beginners or those without a lot of wiggle room in their budget.
+As you may know, compound interest is one of the most important factors in investing–the sooner you can allow your money to start growing, the more it will earn for you in the end.